 - Ease of doing business ranking: The World Bank’s most recent data ranks Poland at 40 out of 190 countries in its Ease of Doing Business Index.

-- Developing Industries: In past decades, Poland’s main industries were mining, manufacturing and agriculture, but that is rapidly changing in the third decade of the 21st Century.
+- Developing Industries: In past decades, Poland’s main industries were mining, manufacturing, and agriculture, but that rapidly changed in the third decade of the 21st Century.
 Poland’s most rapidly growing industrial sectors include business outsourcing and offshoring services, automotive and aerospace industries, and research and development activities in aviation, technology, telecommunications, biotechnology and pharmaceuticals.

-- Trading Partners: Poland’s strongest trading partners for exports are Germany, Czech Republic, United Kingdom, France and Italy.
-Its main import partners are Germany, China, Russia, Italy and the Netherlands.
+- Trading Partners: Poland’s strongest export trading partners are Germany, the Czech Republic, the United Kingdom, France, and Italy.
+Its main import partners are Germany, China, Russia, Italy, and the Netherlands.

 Establishing a Business Entity in Poland

 If your plans for global expansion include setting up a legal business entity in Poland, you should familiarize yourself with the requirements and procedures for incorporation, which are not at all easy and take considerable time.
 There are multiple legal business structures in Poland, including:

-- A Polish Limited Liability Company (LLC) – the most popular form of business entity for foreign companies incorporated in Poland.
+- A Polish Limited Liability Company (LLC) – is the most popular form of business entity for foreign companies incorporated in Poland.

-- Joint Stock Company is geared to larger organizations with a minimum capital share of at least 100,000 PLN.
+- A Joint Stock Company is geared to larger organizations with a minimum capital share of at least 100,000 PLN.
 A Joint Stock Company can be listed on the Stock Exchange.

 - General Partnership.
-This small business model has no minimum capital requirement, and needs only two partners.
-Both partners are liable for the company’s legal obligations, without protections for their personal individual assets.
+This small business model has no minimum capital requirement and needs only two partners.
+Both partners are liable for the company’s legal obligations without protections for their assets.

 - The Limited Liability Partnership is reserved for professionals such as doctors, lawyers, and accountants.
 There is no minimum capital share requirement.